 Please note that the regulations outlined in this guidebook are expected to be followed year-round.

-All vehicles parked on the Hamilton College campus must be registered with the Department of Campus Safety on a permanent or temporary basis.
-Please visit the campus safety office to register a vehicle and receive a parking permit.
+All vehicles parked on the Hamilton College campus must be registered with the Transportation Office on a permanent or temporary basis.
+Permanent registrations can be completed on the Campus Safety website.

 College employees and contract service providers may register their vehicles free of charge.
-Sophomore, junior, and senior students may also register one vehicle and will be charged $100 per academic year, or $50 per semester.
-Temporary permits will be issued to all others.
-First year students may not have vehicles on campus, and violation of this policy can result in loss of parking privileges in the sophomore year.
-Under no circumstances may a student register a vehicle for another student or a vehicle belonging to another student.
+Sophomore, Junior, and Senior students may also register one vehicle and will be charged $125 per academic year, or $75 per semester.
+Temporary permits will be issued to all other persons.

 Students are not permitted to regularly use vehicles registered to Hamilton employees without registering them as student vehicles and paying the appropriate fee.

 Unregistered vehicles are subject to a $75 parking fine.
 If the vehicle’s owner completes the registration process within 24 hours of the citation, the fine will be waived.
 Registered vehicles that do not have their parking permits properly displayed are subject to a $25 fine.

 Temporary and permanent parking permits are available at the Transportation Office.
 All members of the community are expected to register their vehicles within two business days, according to the processes established by the Transportation Office.

 Students are expected to keep their vehicles in the designated student lots at all times when not in use.
 Parking at the Griffin Road Apartments and 95 College Hill Road lots are designated for their respective residence.
 Each lot has a limited number of parking spaces.
 Parking in these two lots are granted with special parking permits in addition to the normal student parking permit.
 This special permit is provided on a first come first serve basis at no additional cost.